pbinkley/jekyll-book-marriage/_source/05-chapter03.md

 id: s5
 group: sections
 ---
+## Chapter III: The Place of Domestic Theory among the Social Sciences

 TO build a theory that will contain and explain the variable imponderables of the marriage relationship